also known as “early voting” or “voting by mail”

 If you are a US citizen living outside the US, or an active duty member of the military or their spouse/dependent, you are eligible for a federal overseas ballot.

-Absentee ballot applications in 2018 are due on June 1 for the Primary, and November 2 for the General election.
+Absentee ballot applications in 2020 are due on July 3 for the Primary election.